 The London Geometry and Machine Learning workshop was a week-long event scheduled for July 2021, in which early career researchers worked on practical projects under the guidance of experienced mentors.
 The workshop also featured prominent researchers in the fields of geometry and machine learning, as well as a company and networking night.

-ICL Women in Computing - Co-President
+Imperial College London Women in Computing - co-president

 2019 - 2021